 Biomolecular dynamics: We have a continuing interest in understanding macromolecular function in the context of underlying free energy landscapes.
 One example of many is our delineation of the 3D strand slippage mechanism by which a single base insertion or deletion (indel) mutation can occur in DNA strand extension and identifying how specific non-canonical interactions providing a direct mechanism for sequence dependence of indel mutations (Banavali, J. Am.
 Chem.
 Soc., 2013).

-Our long range goals are to incorporate detailed atomic-scale understanding of chemical and conformational change into simplified predictive multi-scale models that scrutinize how macromolecular components interact and coordinate their activity to form functional nanoscale cellular machinery.
+Our long-range goals are to broaden our present expertise in atomic-scale understanding of chemical change and molecular recognition to a larger length scale to explain how macromolecular components interact and coordinate their activity to form functional nanoscale cellular machinery.

 Affiliation: Wadsworth Center, New York State Department of Health